 The performance of the proposed algorithms for network throughput optimization using the D2D dual-mode devices in 5G cellular wireless networks will be evaluated using the prototyping platform and compared to the state-of-the-art algorithms.

 Generate high-level framework for SDN resource exchange and provisioning control for 5G HetNet settings.
-Identify generic network functions for cloud-based virtualization and placement strategies to build NFV service chains.
+We willidentify the generic network functions for cloud-based virtualization and placement strategies to build NFV service chains.

 Quarterly Progress Reports and Interactions with LTS Researchers